 Can the Governing Board remove a member who was duly elected?

 No. The Education Act does not allow a Governing Board to remove a member who was duly elected.
-Moreover, the internal rules of the Governing Board cannot contain such a power or a procedure for removing a member.
+Moreover, the internal rules of procedure the Governing Board cannot contain such a power or a procedure for removing a member.
 Such a provision exists, however, for commissioners under section 193 of the Act respecting school elections: The term of a commissioner who fails to attend three consecutive regular sittings of the council of commissioners ends at the close of the following sitting unless the commissioner attends that sitting (…).
 Since no section of the Education Act contains a similar explicit power for members of the Governing Board, the Governing Board does not have the right to act in such a manner.

 In such a situation, we recommend to contact the member who fails to attend the Governing Board meetings in order to reiterate the importance of his or her presence.
 A formal letter could also be sent by the chairperson.
 Unfortunately, from a legal point of view, there is nothing more to do in such a situation